 1/2 to 2 teaspoons 1 or 2 times per day

 1-4 tablets taken 2 or 3 times per day

-Spirulina may have an even longer history in Chad, as far back as the 9th century Kanem.
+Spirulina use has a long history in Chad, with records stretching back to the 9th century Kanem Empire.
 It is still in daily use today, dried into cakes called Dihé, which are used to make broths for meals, and also sold in markets.
 The Spirulina is harvested from small lakes and ponds around lake Chad.